 Tapers typically have slightly curved faces.
 One side is convex and the opposite is concave.
 The convex side locks against the two contact points of the concave side, creating a stable triangulation of forces.
-Some tapers, such as DMM Wallnuts, have cutout areas for better fit in uneven rock surfaces.
+Some tapers have cutout areas for better fit in uneven rock surfaces.

 Micro nuts are a smaller type of taper.
 They are reserved for thin cracks or old piton scars when no other protection will fit.
-They are as much as 75 percent smaller than most standard tapers.
+They can be as much as 75% smaller than most standard tapers.

-Tri Cams—These unique pieces are rounded on one side and come to a point on the other.
+Tri cams are rounded on one side and come to a point on the other.
 They can be placed directly into cracks (like tapers) or with the sling running alongside the curved edge, cammed into place.
 Force applied to the sling rocks the curved edge and forces the point into the rock.
-Placing tricams takes practice, but once the technique is mastered, the tools are very useful.
-Example: Camp Tri Cams.
+Placing tricams takes practice, but once the technique is mastered they are very useful.